 A course in the principles of the economics of sport.
 Typical topics include: the relationship of sports to the economy; an examination of demand, revenue, and profit; the market for sports broadcast rights; franchise issues; athlete pay; and labor disputes.
-Prerequisite: ECO211.
-Alternate years, Spring.
+Prerequisite: ECO 211.
+Fall, odd years.